Trench warfare: World War II

 The Italian Campaign fought from 1943 until the end of the war in Europe largely consisted of the Allies storming strongly fortified German lines which stretched from one coast, over the mountains to the other coast.
 When the Allies broke through one line, the Germans would retreat up the peninsula to yet another freshly prepared fortified line.

 At the start of the Battle of Berlin, the last major assault on Germany, the Soviets attacked over the river Oder against German troops dug in on the Seelow Heights, about 50 km east of Berlin.
 Entrenchment allowed the Germans, who were massively outnumbered, to survive a bombardment from the largest concentration of artillery in history; as the Red Army attempted to cross the marshy riverside terrain they lost tens of thousands of casualties to the entrenched Germans before breaking through.

 During the Pacific War, the Japanese used a labyrinth of underground fixed positions to slow down the Allied advances on many Pacific Islands.
 The Japanese built fixed fortifications on Iwo Jima, Okinawa, and Peleliu using a system of tunnels to interconnect their fortified positions.
-Many of these were former mine shafts that were turned into defense positions.
+Many of these were former mine shafts that were turned into defence positions.
 Engineers added sliding armored steel doors with multiple openings to serve both artillery and machine guns.
-Cave entrances were built slanted as a defense against grenade and flamethrower attacks.
-The caves and bunkers were connected to a vast system throughout the defenses, which allowed the Japanese to evacuate or reoccupy positions as needed, and to take advantage of shrinking interior lines.
-This network of bunkers, tunnels, and pillboxes favored the defense.
+Cave entrances were built slanted as a defence against grenade and flamethrower attacks.
+The caves and bunkers were connected to a vast system throughout the defences, which allowed the Japanese to evacuate or reoccupy positions as needed, and to take advantage of shrinking interior lines.
+This network of bunkers, tunnels, and pillboxes favoured the defence.
 For instance, the Japanese on Iwo Jima had several levels of honeycombed fortifications.
 The Nanpo Bunker (Southern Area Islands Naval Air HQ), which was located east of Airfield Number 2, had enough food, water and ammo for the Japanese to hold out for three months.
 The bunker was 90 feet deep and had tunnels running in various directions.
 Approximately 500 55-gallon drums filled with water, kerosene, and fuel oil for generators were located inside the complex.
 Gasoline powered generators allowed for radios and lighting to be operated underground.
 The Japanese caused the American advance to slow down and caused massive casualties with these underground fixed positions.
 The Americans eventually used flamethrowers and systematic hand-to-hand fighting to oust the defenders.
 The American ground forces were supported by extensive naval artillery, and had complete air supremacy provided by U.S. Navy and Marine Corps aviators throughout the entire battle.